 Can you give blood after the coronavirus vaccine?
-What to know about immunity post-donation
+What to know about post-donation immunity.

 Of course — but with stipulations.

-Although certain blood donation centers may have their own rules, at the Red Cross, donors who have been diagnosed with covid-19, tested positive for the virus or experienced any recent symptoms can still donate blood, but they must wait at least 14 days.
-Since some centers require longer deferrals, check with local blood banks.
+Although certain blood donation centers may have their own rules, at the Red Cross, donors who have been diagnosed with covid-19, the disease the virus causes; tested positive for the virus; or experienced any recent symptoms can still donate blood, but they must wait at least 14 days.
+Because some centers require longer deferrals, check with local blood banks.

 For donors who have recently been vaccinated against the virus, there is not typically a need to wait unless a donor is having symptoms after vaccination, according to Red Cross guidelines.
-You don’t need to wait to donate blood after being vaccinated with any of the FDA-approved versions (Pfizer, Moderna, Johnson&Johnson).
+You don’t need to wait to donate blood after being vaccinated with any of the FDA-approved versions (Pfizer, Moderna, Johnson & Johnson).

 Only individuals who have taken a live attenuated coronavirus vaccine are asked hold off on donation for a period of two weeks.
 But that is an unlikely scenario in the United States because such coronavirus vaccines have not been approved for use here.